Kate Miller-Heidke: 2008–2010: Curiouser and mainstream success

 Miller-Heidke's second album, Curiouser, was released on 18 October 2008, which was recorded in Los Angeles, she worked with co-producers Nuttall and Mickey Petralia (Beck, Flight of the Conchords).
 The tracks were mostly written during a two-month period with creative collaborator and now-husband, Nuttall.
 The album's lead single, "Can't Shake It" debuted on the ARIA Singles Chart at No. 38 in October 2008, making it her first top 40 song.
 Curiouser was her first top 10 album: peaking at No. 2.
 McFarlane called it her "major breakthrough."
 In April 2009 Miller-Heidke returned to operatic works and won critical acclaim for her performance as Baby Jane in Jerry Springer: The Opera at the Sydney Opera House.

-Miller-Heidke and Nuttall co-wrote "Caught in the Crowd", which was issued as the album's second single in February 2009, which peaked at No. 33 on the ARIA singles charts in June.
+Miller-Heidke and Nuttall co-wrote "Caught in the Crowd", which was issued as the album's second single in February 2009 and peaked at No. 33 on the ARIA singles charts in June.
 They were awarded the $US25,000 grand prize in the 2008 International Songwriting Competition for its composition.
 They were the first Australians to win the grand prize.
 It was used by Australian secondary schools for anti-bullying programs.
 "Caught in the Crowd" was re-released in November and was accredited as a gold single in 2010.